Skip to main content

 Introductory Obedience Classes

 [OB101] Puppy Kindergarten.
-FULL Instructor: Kara O’Connor, Assistant: Carol Carr.
+Instructor: Kara O’Connor, Assistant: Carol Carr.
 6 weeks.
 For puppies 14 weeks to 6 months old.
 This class is for focusing on the start of obedience foundations and behavior issues.
 Emphasis on positive socialization to people and other puppies, environmental surroundings and contacts.
 General behavior topics will include crate training, housetraining, reading body language, and reducing nipping and jumping.
 We will focus on skills like communication and attention to owner, loose leash walking, rear end awareness, good play and greeting skills with dogs and people, sit, down, come, wait, even tricks!
 This is a “food” reward-based class.
 The next class would be the Basic Obedience class.
 Note: Bring current rabies certificate for puppies over 4 months to the first night of class.
 Puppies attend the first class.
 Front Training Room.

 Class limit: